 Some of the courses in the programme are offered together with our partner institutions in Stockholm.
 The business administration courses are offered by the Royal Institute of Technology (KTH) and the elective courses by Stockholm School of Entrepreneurship.

 The programme includes two internships at companies, authorities or other relevant organisations, in Sweden or abroad.
-Here you apply what you have learnt to create a mutually beneficial experience for you and the hosting company.
+In these courses you apply what you have learnt to create a mutually beneficial experience for you and the hosting company.
 The degree project is also commonly performed in a company setting.
-These experiences give you valuable insights as well as an expanded network providing you with a head start for your future career.
+Together these experiences give you valuable insights into the life science sector as well as an expanded network providing you with a head start for your future career.

 - Full time (100%), Lecturing in daytime